2015-06-08

 A: Huh?
 What do you mean?

 F: Well, as the world changed, nature wasn’t the only thing to write about.
-Technology was becoming more dominant, and nature wasn’t as plentiful as before.
+Technology was becoming increasingly dominant, and nature was no longer as plentiful as it had been before.

 A: I guess it’s not just the world that’s suffering from pollution and deforestation.
 Literature is too.

 F: Well, haiku poems can really be about everything.
-But even now, nature is still a common topic.
+However, even now, nature remains a common topic.

 A: You know what, now that we have all the history in our brains, I feel like writing a haiku.